MichalLytek/type-graphql/docs/resolvers.md

 We can define default values for optional fields in the `@Field()` decorator using the `defaultValue` option or by using a property initializer - in both cases TypeGraphQL will reflect this in the schema by setting the default value and making the field nullable.

 Also, this way of declaring arguments allows you to perform validation.
 You can find more details about this feature in the [validation docs](validation.md).

-You can also define helper fields and methods for your args or input class.
+We can also define helper fields and methods for our args or input classes.
+But be aware that **defining constructors is strictly forbidden** and we shouldn't use them there, as TypeGraphQL creates instances of args and input classes under the hood by itself.

 ```typescript
 import { Min, Max } from "class-validator";